oskarpearson/airbrake-docs/jekyll/_docs/installing-airbrake/sending-uncaught-python-exceptions-to-airbrake.md

 ---

 ## Overview
 This example shows you how to send uncaught exceptions in Python to Airbrake.
-For general instructions how to setup Airbrake with your Python application please visit the repository on Github [here](https://github.com/airbrake/airbrake-python).
+For general instructions how to setup Airbrake with your Python application please visit the repository on GitHub [here](https://github.com/airbrake/airbrake-python).

 By overriding `sys.excepthook` we can send uncaught exceptions to Airbrake.